 Forget what your mom told you from her Tupperware club days — you do not need to save every plastic container you encounter until the end of time.
-Especially if you can’t find the lid.
-While saving takeout containers and keeping Tupperware from years ago for some unpredictable scenario (that never happened) once seemed absolutely necessary, how many times have you used all of those items piled up in your cabinet?
+Especially if you can’t even find the right lid for it.
+While saving takeout boxes and keeping Tupperware from years ago for some unpredictable scenario (that never happened) once seemed practical, how many times have you used all of those items piled up in your cabinet?
 In the end, it only left you with mismatched lids, stained plastic ware, and an organizational nightmare.

 While this all sounds scary, it’s entirely preventable.
 No, you don’t have to start throwing out your leftovers.
 We’re all trying to save money these days — so, naturally, we welcome a two meals for the price of one scenario.
-But now that you’ve tossed your Tupperware, how can you do that?
+But now that you’ve tossed your plastic food storage, how can you do that?

 When you’re storing away the remainder of tonight’s dinner or meal prepping for the upcoming week, consider using a container made from glass, silicone, or metal instead of plastic.
 Not only will it mean there are fewer chemicals that can get into your food, but sometimes it’ll keep your meals fresher for longer.
 Depending on the food, they might even taste better after some love in the fridge (controversial, but…day two mac ‘n cheese?
 Yes, please.)